 Materials: On the metal parts connected to this cap in Birka remains of silk have been found (Hägg 1986, 70).
 No remains of wool have been connected to this cap, but that might be coincidence.
 The pointed cap in Moshchevaya Balka is made of silk woven in samitum (picture).
 Just as with the round cap we don’t know if there was a lining in Birka, but the cap in Moshchevaya Balka is lined.
 To get a standing cap an interlining might also be needed.
 There are no finds of an interlining so that interpretation is solely based on practicality.

-- The shape of the cap is primarily based on the pointed cap in Moshchevaya Balka (picture).
+- The shape of interpretation 1 of the cap is primarily based on the pointed cap in Moshchevaya Balka (picture).
 There was probably a hanging variety too, which might have been longer and certainly lacked interlining (picture).

 - A metal top connected to a cap has been found in Birka grave 644 (Geijer 1938, plate 33).
 Similar metal tops have also been found further east.
 Hanging metal adornments of other types have also been found in Birka.